codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 1. Project: `Shared`; Tag: `shared`

 **Step 3: Define the rules**
-As the final step, let’s define the rules that govern access to the projects, and by extension, to the pipelines in the projects.
+As the final step, let’s define the rules that govern access to pipelines in projects through the project tags.

-We'll first define the access requirements for each of the projects:
+We'll first define the access requirements for the pipelines:
 * Team `DevOps` has full permissions for pipelines in all projects with tags `backend`, `frontend` and `shared`
 * Team `Marvel` has full permissions for pipelines in all projects with tags `frontend` and `shared`
 * Team `Users` can view and run pipelines in all projects with tags `shared`

-> Note: We are selecting the rule for pipelines with project tags.
+> Note: We are a defining the rule for pipelines _with project tags_ instead of _pipeline tags_.

 Here's how you would define the rules: